The number one critical security control from the Center for Internet Security recommends actively managing all hardware devices on the network:

 Whatever the scenario, you'll want to establish your surface area in order to accurately assess your risk and remediate vulnerabilities.

 Before you can track and correct assets on your network, you must first establish a method to inventory all of the assets connected to your network.
-Employing a DHCP dynamic discovery connection in Nexpose is a great way to determine what hardware is present on your network.
+Employing a DHCP dynamic discovery connection in InsightVM is a great way to determine what hardware is present on your network.

-Nexpose dynamic asset discovery via DHCP parses DHCP server logs and supports two collection methods for gathering DHCP log entries:
+InsightVM dynamic asset discovery via DHCP parses DHCP server logs and supports two collection methods for gathering DHCP log entries: